beowabbit/docdock-attachemnts-busted/README.md

 # docdock-attachments-busted

-This repository demonstrates that the `attachments` shortcode in DocDock is busted under Hugo 0.73, while it works under 0.48.
+This repository demonstrates that the `attachments` shortcode in DocDock is busted under Hugo 0.73, which defaults to the "Goldmark" markdown library while it works under 0.48 which defaulted to "Black Friday".

 Under 0.48, attachments render as documented, with an "Attachments" header with paperclip icon and a list of links to attachments in the